johntrogan/defender-docs/defender-endpoint/linux-installer-script.md

    sudo yum-config-manager --disable packages-microsoft-com-fast-prod
    ```

-1. Redeploy Microsoft Defender for Endpoint on Linux using the Production channel.
+3. Redeploy Microsoft Defender for Endpoint on Linux using the Production channel.

-## Uninstallation

-See [Uninstall](linux-resources.md#uninstall-defender-for-endpoint-on-linux) for details on how to remove Defender for Endpoint on Linux from client devices.
+Defender for Endpoint on Linux can be deployed from one of the following channels (denoted as [channel]):

-## Upgrade
+- `insiders-fast`
+- `insiders-slow`
+- `prod`

+Each of these channels corresponds to a Linux software repository.
+The instructions in this article describe configuring your device to use one of these repositories.

+The choice of the channel determines the type and frequency of updates that are offered to your device.
+Devices in insiders-fast are the first ones to receive updates and new features, followed later by insiders-slow and lastly by prod.

+In order to preview new features and provide early feedback, it's recommended that you configure some devices in your enterprise to use either `insiders-fast` or `insiders-slow`.

+> [!WARNING]
-Upgrading your operating system to a new major version after the product installation requires the product to be reinstalled.
-You need to [Uninstall](/defender-endpoint/linux-resources#uninstall-defender-for-endpoint-on-linux) the existing Defender for Endpoint on Linux, upgrade the operating system, and then reconfigure Defender for Endpoint on Linux following the below steps.
+> Switching the channel after the initial installation requires the product to be reinstalled.
+To switch the product channel: uninstall the existing package, re-configure your device to use the new channel, and follow the steps in this document to install the package from the new location.

 ## See also